sirixdb/sirixdb.github.io/transactional-cursor-api.md

 }
 ```

 However, if you prefer, we just released version 0.9.5 of SirixDB in Maven Central.
-Currently, the following SNAPSHOT-artifacts are available.
+Currently, the following SNAPSHOT artifacts are available.
 Make sure that snapshots are getting updated with newer versions in your IDE.

 Core project: